allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ## INP vs FID

 Previously (until March 12, 2024) the role of the metric that determined a page’s responsiveness to user’s interactions in the Core Web Vitals set was the FID metric.
-Both metrics are used to evaluate the user’s perception of an application’s responsiveness.
-FID (First Input Delay), as the name suggests, measures the delay of processing only for the first user interaction (input).
+Both metrics evaluate the user’s perception of an application’s responsiveness.
+As the name suggests, FID (First Input Delay) measures the delay of processing only for the first user interaction (input).
 It is not the only difference because FID does it in a different way.
-Unlike INP, it measures the time only from the detection of a user interaction to the start of its processing.
+Unlike INP, it measures the time from detecting a user interaction to the start of its processing.
-Referring to the three phases described above FID relates only to the first of the three phases described above (Input delay).
+FID relates only to the first of the three phases described above (Input delay).

 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/inp-scheme-vs-fid.png" alt="INP vs FID scheme." class="small-image"/>